shekit/peeqo/README.md

 Full assembly instructions can be found in the wiki [here](https://github.com/shekit/peeqo/wiki/Assembly)

+# Setup your Dev Machine

+Instructions to get the application running on your dev machine for development can be found [here](https://github.com/shekit/peeqo/wiki/setting-up-dev-machine)

 # Wiki

 The growing documentation can be found in the wiki [here](https://github.com/shekit/peeqo/wiki)